Goobwabber/MultiplayerExtensions/README.md

 # MultiplayerExtensions [![Build](https://github.com/Zingabopp/MultiplayerExtensions/workflows/Build/badge.svg?event=push)](https://github.com/Zingabopp/MultiplayerExtensions/actions?query=workflow%3ABuild)
-A Beat Saber mod that expands multiplayer functionality.
+A Beat Saber mod that expands multiplayer functionality. **This is a work in progress which has bugs.**

 ## Features
 * Allows custom levels to be selected in private lobbies.